 The master system is the computer that has the mouse/keyboard that you be using to control it and the other system(s).
 A slave system is one that can receive input (keyboard and mouse) from a master.

-The quickstart guide will run though setting up two computers, one as the master, the other as a slave.
+The quickstart guide will run though setting up two computers, one as the master system, the other as a slave system.
 You need to decide now which computer you will use as the master - that is, which one has the keyboard/mouse that you want to use to control it and the other system (the slave).

 For the remainder of the quickstart guide, the two Windows systems that Input Director will be installed onto will be referred to as the master and the slave.